 Step 1: Go out frequently

 Puppies have small bladders and should be given regular, frequent opportunities to go outside for a potty break.
-As they grow older, they will be able to hold it for longer periods of time, but new puppies should be taken out about every two hours.
+As they grow older, they will be able to wait for longer periods of time, but new puppies should be taken out about every two hours.
 Keep watch on your puppy just in case he begins to pace or is seemingly sniffing around for a spot to "go" so that you can hurry him outside.

 Take your puppy outside to a preferred spot and tell him to "go potty."
 It may take some time, but as soon as he goes (even if it's just a little) be sure to praise!

 Tip: Take your puppy out immediately after he wakes up, after each time he eats/drinks, and after play sessions.

 Step 2: Reward for a job well done

-By praising your puppy every time he successfully goes potty outside, you are positively reinforcing desired behavior which means he is more likely to continue going potty in the correct place.
-Give verbal praise or a treat immediately after your puppy has finished his 'business'.
+By praising your puppy every time he successfully "goes potty" outside, you are positively reinforcing desired behavior which means he is more likely to continue "going potty" in the correct place.
+Give verbal praise or a treat immediately after your puppy has finished.

 Tip: Wait until your puppy has finished eliminating before offering praise.
 If you praise your puppy while he is going, it may cause a distraction and prevent him from finishing.

 Step 3: Get into a routine

 By introducing your puppy to a regular eating, sleeping, potty schedule, he will quickly learn to expect certain activities at certain times of the day.
 Your puppy should be receiving meals 3-4 times per day, so make sure that these occur at the same time every day, followed by a potty break after each meal.